Leading with Heart and Science: Samantha Leech’s Journey to the USask Regina Campus

 Sundus Zia, a third-year medical student at the University of Saskatchewan, is exploring how artificial intelligence (AI) can play a role in medical education.

-Kirk Haan is one of two students pursuing the Doctor of Medicine (MD) and Doctor of Philosophy (PhD) dual program at the University of Saskatchewan (USask).
+Kirk Haan is one of two students pursuing the Doctor of Medicine (MD) and Doctor of Philosophy (PhD) degrees at the University of Saskatchewan (USask).

 On June 5, 20205, Dr. Jae Newton received the Lindsay Gold Medal at the University of Saskatchewan’s Convocation ceremony.
 This medal is annually awarded to the graduating MD student with the most outstanding academic achievement in each year of training in the College of Medicine.
 Dr. Newton sat down with us to talk about her medical journey and how she got to where she is today.